PayString/rfcs/src/spec/payid-easy-checkout.md

 ### Assemble PayID Easy Checkout URL with Query Parameters
 The merchant UI would parse the PayID Discovery response and iterate over the 'links' collection to find the link with the Relation Type of "https://payid.org/ns/payid-easy-checkout/1.0".
-The merchant UI would then add all of the query parameters defined in section (TODO: link to query params section) to the URL included in the JRD Link.
+The merchant UI would then add all of the query parameters defined in [PayID Easy Checkout URL Query Parameters](#payid-easy-checkout-url-query-parameters) to the URL included in the JRD Link.
 One query parameter of note is the "nextUrl" parameter, which allows the merchant to supply a redirect or callback URL for the sender's wallet to call once the payer has confirmed the payment.
 In this example, the merchant would like to display a "Thank You" page, and replaces `{nextUrl}` with `https://merchant.com/thankyou`.